 The first thing to remember is that there should be no real reason why you can't go away as long as you prepare carefully and plan everything in advance.
-You may be concerned and anxious about your journey, and whether you can manage in the same way when you're on holiday or travelling, as you do at home.
+You may be concerned and anxious about your journey, and whether you can manage in the same way on holiday as you do at home.
 To help you with this we've put together some tips that may help you to travel with confidence.